 For your indoor cat, build in an out-of-the-way spot for the litter box, perhaps in the laundry room or an extra bathroom.
 It can be cleverly hidden in an open cabinet shielded by a curtain.

 Planning a home remodeling project?
 Call in an expert.

 Make sure your newly remodeled space will work for your family, pets and guests with professional help from a qualified remodeling contractor.
 We make finding a pre-qualified pro easy with our contractor matching service.
-Just enter your ZIP code above and you’ll hear back from a contractor in your area whose qualifications have already been vetted, and whose workmanship is warrantied for a full three years.Categories: General Contractors, Home Remodeling Renovation
+Just enter your ZIP code above and you’ll hear back from a contractor in your area whose qualifications have already been vetted, and whose workmanship is warrantied for a full five years.Categories: General Contractors, Home Remodeling Renovation